massimo-cassandro/js-file-uploader/README.md

 ## Installation

-FileUploader can be installed thru npm:
+FileUploader can be installed using npm:

 ```
-npm i --save js-file-uploader
+npm i --save @massimo-cassandro/js-file-uploader
 ```

 ## Using FileUploader